niermann/holoaverage/docs/parameters.rst

 can be changed by setting the :ref:`param-path` parameter.

 Within a path forward slashes (``/``) as well as backslashes (``\\``) both are treated as path separators.
-Internally all pathes are normalized to the platform (e.g. backslashes on Windows platforms).
+Internally all pathes are normalized to the platform's separator (e.g. backslashes on Windows platforms).

-In JSON strings backslashes are escape sequences, with special meaning.
+In JSON strings the backslash character is used as escape sequences with special meaning.
 For this reason, if you wan't to write a single backslash (like in a Windows path separator) into a JSON string you always have to put in a double backslash.
-The JSON string ``"this\\is\\my\\path"`` becomes the path ``this\is\my\path``.
+For example the JSON string ``"this\\is\\my\\path"`` becomes the path ``this\is\my\path``.

 Some file types allow to pass additional parameters to the file reader.
 These parameters are separated from the file name and other parameters by a question mark (``?``).
 Parameters have a